How To Retain Your Best Employees – techniques and strategies

 The new workplace environment does not flourish on authority and power, but on honesty, trust, and collaborations.

-Employees are engaged and mindful of the company’s mission when they feel themselves to be an integral part of the organization and open communication ensures that.
+Employees are engaged and mindful of the company’s mission when they feel themselves to be an integral part of the organization.
+And an open communication ensures that.

 Keeping them in a loop in terms of what is happening and how is the company evolving, makes the employees feel visible which can go a long way in retaining them.